Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
 Long, Burns, Bedingfield, G.R.
 Smith, Stringer, Crawford, Quinn, Yow, McCoy, Huggins, Atwater, Magnuson, Hamilton, Pope, Simrill, Elliott, D.C.
 Moss, Daning, Hill, Bannister, Collins, McCravy, Chumley, Hardee, V.S.
 Moss, Allison, Ballentine, Bennett, Clemmons, Duckworth, Henderson, Herbkersman, Hixon, Loftis, Lowe, Norman, Pitts, Putnam, S. Rivers, Sandifer, G.M.
-Smith, Thayer, Toole, West, White, Whitmire, Martin, Taylor, Willis and Forrester
+Smith, Thayer, Toole, West, White, Whitmire, Martin, Taylor, Willis, Forrester, Jordan, Hiott and Tallon

 Document Path: l:\council\bills\cc\15064vr17.docx